“In victory, you deserve Champagne, in defeat, you need it.”

 Most sparkling wines are ready to drink once finished and can last up to two or three years in the bottle; however, the best bubblies of the world, namely those produced in the traditional method, can live many more years with appropriate cellaring.

 This laborious process and long aging period explains the high price of sparkling wines produced in the traditional method.
-(For more information on using this method at home see page 38.)

 The quality of sparkling wine is judged by aroma and flavor complexity and size of bubbles; the smaller the bubbles, the higher the quality.
 Bottle fermentation, as in the traditional method, yields the smallest bubbles; however, such sparkling wine is labor-intensive and costly to produce.